danjulio/lepton/pocketbeagle/readme.md

 The wire connection to the LCD connector shown above proved to be unreliable because flexing the cable during repeated camera assembly and disassembly eventually broke the solder connections.
 Ultimately I replaced it with a connector on another proto-board securely mounted in the same plane as the Pocketbeagle proto-board.

 ### 2.8" LCD with resistive touch
-I used commonly available and inexpensive LCD module and removed the unused SD-card circuitry to prevent it from pressing against the Pocketbeagle wiring in the case.
+I used a commonly available and inexpensive LCD module and removed the unused SD-card circuitry to prevent it from pressing against the Pocketbeagle wiring in the case.
 I bought my module from Amazon but they are readily available from other sources as well.

 ![LCD Module Rear](pictures/lcd_back_sm.png)